 WHAT THE ANIMAL CONSUMES IS ULTIMATELY WHAT YOU WILL CONSUME

-Animals are feeding on chicken litter-Chicken litter is another ingredient in the diet of cattle.
+Animals are being fed chicken litter- chicken litter is another ingredient in the diet of cattle.
 For example, in Arkansas the average farm feeds over fifty tons of chicken litter to cattle every year.
 One Arkansas cattle farmer was quoted in ‘U.S. News and World Report’ magazine as having recently purchases 745 tons of litter collected from the floors of local chicken-raising operations.
 After mixing it with small amounts of soybean bran, he then feeds it to his 800 head of cattle, making them in his words, “fat as butterballs” He explained.
 “If I didn’t have chicken litter, I’d have to sell half my herd.
 Other feeds are too expensive.”

 OMEGA 3 AND OMEGA 6 IN THE MEAT –Along with the aforementioned list of feed additives, the animal’s diets also consists of genetically modified corn and soybeans (high in omega-6 fatty acids) which are producing meats higher in omega-6.
 However, animals which have been naturally pastured will produce meat that is higher in omega 3.

 The meat and eggs of mass produced chickens which have been de-beaked, living in small cages with 6 other birds, once again feeding on unnatural diets of genetically modified grains, and cattle bone and blood meal are not going to be as healthy as their counterparts who are free-ranging on natural diets.
 Furthermore, eggs produced by chickens eating a naturally pastured diet will be higher in omega-3 fatty acids than their counterparts being fed grains.